cbor-wg/cbor-oid/README.md

 cbor-oid
 ========

-ASN.1 OBJECT IDENTIFIER tags for CBOR
+To become an Internet-Draft for:
+Tags for CBOR to identify ASN.1 OBJECT IDENTIFIERs in byte strings